bekk/bekk-christmas/post/kotlin/kotlinconf-preview-and-reflections-from-last-year.md

-This
+If your are interested in more, you can find more videos (and some slides) from KotlinConf 2018 [here](https://kotlinconf.com/2018/talks/).
+And there will of course be more talks in Copenhagen the next couple of days.
+We hope to see you there!

+### Happy KotlinConf!

 TODO:

-* litt om de forskjellige talks/fordrag (skal noen erstattes?)
+* litt om fire forskjellige talks/fordrag (skal noen erstattes?)
-* litt om det sosiale, nye bekjente på konferansen(?)

-Lenker:
+Lenker til fire kandidater:

 * [Beat the High-Score: Build a Game Using libGDX and Kotlin](https://www.youtube.com/watch?v=kDxerDYelLs) by David Wursteisen\
   Game development